 The Top 10 Most Dangerous Roads in the UK

 The UK is home to some of the most beautiful landscapes in the world.
 However, it is also home to many notoriously dangerous roads.
+If you've ever wondered, where is the most dangerous road, the UK has no shortage of contenders.
 From scary hilltop drives to sharp winding bends, even the best of drivers can find themselves overwhelmed - especially given the UK's unreliable weather conditions.

 Planning your journeys can be beneficial - especially if you know your journey involves travel on dangerous roads.
 To aid with this, we have created the following guide to the 10 most dangerous roads in England and the UK, and provide advice on what to do if you experience a road traffic accident.